 A. Plastic materials

 FR4, also known as glass-reinforced epoxy laminate, is a composite material commonly used as a stiffener for Flex PCBs.
 It is made from layers of woven glass cloth impregnated with an epoxy resin binder.
 FR4 offers excellent dimensional stability, mechanical strength, and electrical insulation properties.
-It can withstand high temperatures, making it suitable for use in harsh environments.
+It can withstand high temperatures, making it suitable for harsh environments.

-Polyimide (PI) is a thermoplastic material with excellent mechanical properties, including high tensile strength, modulus, and creep resistance.
+Polyimide (PI) is a thermoplastic material with excellent mechanical properties, high tensile strength, modulus, and creep resistance.
 It has a high resistance to temperature, chemicals, and radiation, making it suitable for applications that require high-temperature resistance, such as in the aerospace industry.

 B. Metal materials